 How big should the mount be?
 It is ultimately a matter of taste.
 I myself dislike mounts that seem overly large; there is something pretentious about them.
 But a good image deserves a little “personal space.”
 One option is to use the golden ratio (Φ ≈ 1.62), which dates back to Pythagoras and is considered an aesthetic ideal.
 If the ratio of the mount dimensions to the print dimensions is the golden ratio, then the ratio of the mount area to the print area is the golden ratio squared, or Φ2 ≈ 2.62.
 The area ratio is displayed above when calculating the print and mat dimensions.
 I have used the entire visible mount area, minus any excess space at the bottom of the mat ( = the white area in the illustration at right), as this seems to determine the overall impression.

 Note that scale influences the effect of the mount size.
 The golden ratio works best for prints viewed from a distance significantly larger than the image diagonal.
 Very large prints viewed close-up may need smaller area ratios and mat sizes.
 The reverse is true for tiny prints on hand-sized mounts.

 The inches to cm option is for those who prefer to use inches for the overall material dimensions (the upper panel), while at the same time measuring the mat widths and print position in centimeters (the lower panel).
 16ths+ is my way of reading 32nds (half a 16th above the indicated value).

-For a mobile version of this page, and more information, please visit russellcottrell.com/photo
+For more information, please visit russellcottrell.com.

-© 2015 by Russell Cottrell.
-Updated 10/4/2015.
+© 2022 by Russell Cottrell.
+Updated 11/17/2022.